pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/combo.hbs.md

 ## <a id="behavior"></a>Behavior

-A few things to know about properties of the `Combo` transform:

-- They all have default properties.
-- They are all optional.
-- You must use at least one.
-An empty, unconfigured `Combo` serves no purpose.
+The `Combo` transform  properties have default values, are optional, and you must use at least one property.

 When you configure the `Combo` transform with all properties, it behaves as follows: